 Things to entertain?
 Colour-ins (no textas), an iPad or handheld gaming device? check

-Drop the dancers in to their dressing room and say goodbye!
-Take your tickets and head to the auditorium to watch the show, stopping at the bar or BBQ for a sausage and a drink first.
+Drop the dancers in to their dressing room with a big kiss and say goodbye!
+Take your tickets and head to the auditorium to watch the show, stopping at the (cash only) bar or BBQ for a sausage and a drink first.

 Is that it?

 No!
 There’s a sausage sizzle, raffle tickets, a lolly bar and flowers to congratulate your little performer, plus a full bar available.
 It’s quite a an event!
 (Please note these are all cash only).